good-loop/doc/pages/policy/environmental-policy.md

 ## Introduction

-Good-Loop recognises that, in pursuing its commercial and research objectives, it shares with all organisations a responsibility to protect and nurture the environment.
+Good-Loop recognises that we share with all organisations a responsibility to protect and nurture the environment.
 By exercising proper control over its activities, Good-Loop will promote the use of sustainable resources and discourage practices that are wasteful or damaging to the environment.